neomatrix369/nlp_profiler/README.md

 ![Pandas describe() function](https://user-images.githubusercontent.com/1570917/92324242-cf4cb600-f037-11ea-9c5a-e22806b4be5b.png)

+# License

+Refer [licensing](LICENSE.md) (and warranty) policy.

 # Contributing

+Contributions are Welcome!

+Please ave a look at the [CONTRIBUTING](CONTRIBUTING.md) guidelines.

-Contributions are very welcome, please share back with the wider community (and get credited for it)!
+Please share it with the wider community (and get credited for it)!

-Please have a look at the [CONTRIBUTING](CONTRIBUTING.md) guidelines, also have a read about our [licensing](LICENSE.md) (and warranty) policy.

 ---